walmav/spire-katacoda/postgres/step7.md

 This is a good time to review all the log files.

-+ The spire-server and spire-agents logs will show SVID creation and rotation, and workload attestation.
++ The `spire-server` and `spire-agents` logs will show SVID creation and rotation, and workload attestation.

   `kubectl logs -n spire --selector app=spire-server`{{execute}}

-+ The postgres logs will show configuration reloads as certificates are rotated.
++ The `postgres` logs will show configuration reloads as certificates are rotated.

   `kubectl logs --selector app=postgres --container=postgres`{{execute}}

-+ The customer logs will show the connection string used to access postgres.
++ The `customer` logs will show the connection string used to access `postgres`.

   `kubectl logs --selector app=customer --container=customer`{{execute}}

-+ The spiffe-helper logs will show output from the commands executed when certificates are rotated.
++ The `spiffe-helper` logs will show output from the commands executed when certificates are rotated.

   `kubectl logs --selector app=customer --container=spiffe-helper`{{execute}}